 You can control your medical coverage costs and out-of-pocket costs by choosing one of three medical options.
 You may choose from among the Consumer Choice Option, Option 250 and Option 1000.
-If you are located in St. Louis, you have an available fourth option - a health maintenance organization (HMO).

 You can also opt out of medical coverage if you have coverage from another source.